 Hotel Revenue: Total hotel revenue decreased to \$20,571,000, or 6.6%, for the first six months of 2013 compared to \$22,027,000 for the first six months of 2012.
 The decrease is primarily due to lower interest income on a note receivable from the LAX Holiday Inn of approximately \$1,850,000.
-The borrower of the first mortgage is currently in default.
+The borrower of the first mortgage in default during such period.
+A subsidiary of CIM Urban submitted the highest bid at a foreclosure auction that took place on October 8, 2013 and has taken possession of the LAX Holiday Inn.
 This decrease was partially offset by increased revenue from CIM Urban's two owned hotel properties.